SAT & ACT Practice Tests

 - Non-A-List Students: Students not enrolled in A-List’s tutoring program can attend our practice tests by paying a $150/test fee.
 If you are interested in this testing service, please complete this form.
 An A-List representative will contact you to confirm details and take payment information.

-Can’t make it to a test at all?
+Can’t make it to an on-site practice test?
 Try out our ACT & SAT Self-Proctoring Guide!

 Questions about practice tests or looking to take an exam in your area?
 Don’t hesitate to get in touch!
 Call 646-216-9187 or email email@example.com.